 7. Struggles with Work-Life Balance

-Between work, house chores, and other responsibilities, Lots of parents struggle to spend enough quality time with their kids.
-This is even harder for single parents juggling everything alone.
-Setting aside dedicated family time—even small moments like dinner together—helps strengthen the parent-child bond.
+Between work, house chores, and other responsibilities, lots of parents struggle to spend enough quality time with their kids.
+This is even harder for single parents juggling everything on their own.
+Setting aside dedicated family time, “even small moments like dinner together or a chat at bedtime” (Cait Fling, Child Life Specialist), helps strengthen the parent-child bond.

 8. Mental Health Struggles